 - Course code: 1HY115

 - Grading system: Fail (U), Pass (3), Pass with credit (4), Pass with distinction (5)

 - Established by: The Faculty Board of Science and Technology

 120 credits including at least 90 credits in Earth Science alternatively Physics.

 - This course has been discontinued.

-- describe basic principles of energy balance at the soil surface
+- be able to understand basic principles of energy balance at the soil surface

-- carry out micrometeorological measurements and data analysis
+- have the ability to carry out micrometeorological measurements and data analysis

-- explain the hydrological processes occurring on regional and global scale in different climatic conditions
+- be able to understand the hydrological processes occurring on regional and global scale in different climatic conditions

-- apply an insight of water use and concepts of water management in various sectors
+- have an insight of water use and concepts of water management in various sectors

 - Latest syllabus (applies from Autumn 2019)

 Some titles may be available electronically through the University library.

 Balancing water for humans and nature : the new approach in ecohydrology

 Global hydrology :b processes, resources and environmental management